pacificdragons/wp-fullcalendar/readme.txt

 * AJAX powered
 * Month/Week/Day views
-~~* Style your calendar with dozens of themes or create your own with the jQuery ThemeRoller~~ ~~* Filter by taxonomy, such as category, tag etc.~~ ~~* Supports custom post types and custom taxonomies~~ ~~* Popout post summaries and thumbnails when you hover over your calendar items using jQuery qTips~~
+* Style your calendar with dozens of themes or create your own with the jQuery ThemeRoller
+* Filter by taxonomy, such as category, tag etc.
+* Supports custom post types and custom taxonomies
+* Popout/Tooltip post summaries and thumbnails when you hover over your calendar items.
 * Integrates seamlessly with [Events Manager](http://wordpress.org/extend/plugins/events-manager/)
 * Various hooks and filters for added flexibility for developers

 = Credits =

 * Big thank you to Michael Lynn who generously gave us this plugin namespace after deciding not to go through with his implementation.
 One less confusing name on the plugin repo!
-* This plugin was originally created for the Events Manager plugin Pro add-on, which has been moved over here so it can be used by the community for other post types.
+* This plugin was originally created for [Events Manager Pro](http://wordpress.org/extend/plugins/events-manager/), which has been moved over here so it can be used by the community for other post types.
+Support and maintenance is sponsored by proceeds from this premium plugin, so if you're in need of a good Events plugin, give it a try!

 = Roadmap =

 Here's a rough roadmap of where we're heading, and will be ammended as time permits

-* Move away from using qTips (or make as an alternative) and use jQuery UI tooltips instead
+* Move to FullCalendar 5.x library
+* Remove jQuery dependency (due to 5.x transition and select boxes)
+* Add Gutenberg blocks
 * Add more native FullCalendar options to the settings page
 * Add formats for custom post types (currently only possible with Events Manager)
 * Colors for other taxonomies (currently only possible with Events Manager)